 When one of my dear US friends lost her health insurance after she divorced her husband and was cut off of his university-linked health plan, she couldn’t get insured for less than several thousand dollars a month in premiums (that was 15 years ago!), because of her pre-existing condition — type 1 diabetes she was diagnosed with as a child.
 My fellow students at the University of Akron, OH considered the quality of employment-based health insurance as one of the main factors in considering their future jobs.
 For me, it was a completely alien way of thinking, as was the idea of paying significant amounts of money for higher education (at the time, I didn’t realise how lucky I was to have it paid for by scholarship).

 The vast majority of Americans who have the option and choose to go to college, graduate owing tens of thousands of dollars, and then add to it by taking on ever-larger mortgages, car loans, credit card debt, etc. This pattern is partly driven by marketing, widely accepted credit culture, and the idea that owning material goods reflects success and happiness.
 There’s always a bigger house, a better car, a newer phone or computer to get — why not on credit if everyone else does it?
+Growth is good — isn’t it ?
 In my early days in Akron, I really struggled to understand and reconcile this with the world I grew up in — with little advertising, simpler aspirations, and a saving culture meaning that if you could not afford something, you didn’t buy it.
 For example, my parents saved up 13 years to buy our first car when I was 11.
 So, I’ll never forget how baffled I felt seeing a perfectly functioning modern TV my Akron neighbours threw out in front of their house.
 It found a new home in my room ;).

 Today, nearly three-quarters of Americans die in debt, sometimes passing it onto those they leave behind, and the problem is soaring in the UK.
 The debt trap starts early on, condemning most people to lives spent trying to pay it back while keeping up with current expenses, often stuck in ‘bullshit jobs’ in stress and fear of losing them.
 Then comes COVID.
 In addition to its staggering death toll, the pandemic eliminated some 10 million American jobs — along with the health insurance plans they offered — exacerbated existing inequalities and worsened the housing and eviction crisis — some 30 to 40 million people are at risk of losing their homes.
 But these problems are not new —I saw them in sharp relief and against all of my immigrant expectations a whole 20 years ago.
-They’ve been there for decades, caused by a steady erosion of regulatory protections and standards, privatisation of public services, shipping of jobs abroad, bailing out of the financial system and corporations instead of the people, etc. As well as the culture of living beyond means on credit — stretching oneself to the limits, with little savings, no slack and no give anywhere, just like businesses operating just-in-time supply chains to lower overheads for maximum efficiency and profit.
+They’d been there for decades, caused by a steady erosion of regulatory protections and standards, privatisation of public services, shipping of jobs abroad, bailing out of the financial system and corporations instead of the people, etc. As well as the culture of living on credit beyond means — stretching oneself to the limits, with little savings, no slack and no give anywhere.
+Just like businesses operating just-in-time supply chains to lower overheads for maximum efficiency and profit.
 That means no resilience to withstand a crisis, even a small one.

 The weakest members of society — the poor and homeless — are seen as failures and losers.
 The people I saw riding a bus and walking on kerbs in Akron: the homeless and people living in derelict houses (but with satellite dishes and the TV always on), mentally ill people talking to themselves, drug addicts, sick people —all trying to hold onto their dignity, desperate for help that never comes.
 They are almost right next to areas of great wealth, dotted with huge, fenced mansions, strictly driven to and from, their residents never having to make contact with the poor.
 And if that’s not possible, the poor are made invisible.
 Like the homeless woman I once saw at a CVS in Manhattan —one of the highest-income places in the US.
 I tried to make eye contact as I walked towards her, but her gaze was numb and empty —she did not expect her presence would be acknowledged by anyone.
 She was there but invisible.
 I've not experienced such feeling of completely resigned hopelessness anywhere else, not even walking through some of the most unequal parts of São Paulo, from the affluent Morumbi district to the Paraisópolis favela.
-And as hard as this reality is for the poorest, it is damaging to everyone else, because, in order to function in it, one needs to accept this inhumanity as normal and simply ignore it.
+And as hard as this reality is for the poorest, it is damaging to everyone else, because, in order to function in it, one needs to accept this inhumanity as normal.
 Seeing the poor as losers who have only themselves to blame for their ‘failure’ makes it easier and even justified.
 Welcome to American individualism.

 On the other hand, is it a surprise that people are not that concerned with the plight of others if they receive little help in their own struggle in a cruel reality, which nonetheless teases with the illusionary possibility of living the dream — a distorted and empty illusion itself?
 Empathy, kindness, openness, collaboration, and generosity lose to selfishness, indifference, greed, anger, aversion towards others and aggression.
 This is I think what we saw amongst the Capitol-storming, predominantly white male mob, who also resent and mourn their painful loss of social standing, racial privilege, and power over others.
 They see their “rightful” position of a white Christian male under threat of losing the center stage.
 Those without a college education have even more reasons for outrage due to declining well-paying blue-collar jobs and mating prospects (note the rise of the incels and links with violence), and they very much see it as a zero-sum game — their loss is because of someone else’s gain.
 They feel threatened by Black people, Hispanics, Indians, Asians, women, non-binary people, etc. and many are ready to use violence to ‘defend’ their way of life —made possible thanks to decades and centuries of a white man’s privilege. . .